mnr/writing-wip/dimensions_living_book/gretalastchapter.md

 "Do you see Gene?"

-"Sure.
+"I will.
 He's my soul mate. *Always* has been, *always* will be.
-Of course, 'Gene' isn't just a man at a gas station, returning to the same thing over and over.
-Next time, we're coming back as a pair of trees in a forest.
-But that has to wait until I'm free to pursue other interests."
+I'm told resurrection will be different than here.
+No marriage, but like angels.
+I'm looking forward to it."

 I deal, we put cards in the crib.
 Greta plays the eight of clubs.